Is Your New Oven Safe? Food Safety Guide for Modern Appliances

 Using Food Thermometers

-One of the most reliable ways to ensure that your food is safe to eat is by using a food thermometer.
-This handy tool can help you avoid the risks associated with undercooked meals, particularly meats, poultry, and casseroles.
+One of the best ways to check if your food is safe to eat is with a food thermometer.
+This handy tool helps make sure you avoid undercooked meals particularly with meats, poultry, and casseroles.

 • Key Temperature Guidelines: